Re:T-ara: Music video

 On November 12, a first teaser for the music video of "Tiki Taka" was released.
 On November 14, the second teaser for the music video was released.
 On November 15, The official music video of "Tiki Taka" was released.

+Promotion

+None of the single's tracks were performed on weekly music shows like the rest of T-ara's release.
+However, the group held a special fan party, titled "Return of The Queen", to celebrate the single's release.
+The event was held on November 21 at Universal Arts Center in Gwangjin District, Seoul.

 Critical reception

-Pop Wrapped named "All Kill" one of The 21 Best K-pop Songs of 2021 while NME included it in its list of T-ara's best releases.
+Pop Wrapped named "All Kill" one of the 21 best K-pop songs of 2021, while NME included it in its list of T-ara's best releases.